yeukyul/lindia/README.md

 ![](figures/README-unnamed-chunk-17-1.png)

 If user set `to.plot` parameter to 'list', `gg_diagnose` would return a list of ggplot objects which user can manipulate.
-The other two possible values for this parameter are 'all' and 'base_r', with the former printing out all 9 graphs and the latter printing out base R graphics. `lindia` also provides a handy trick that allows user to scale all point sizes and linewidth at once, using the parameter `scale.factor`.
+The other two possible values for this parameter are `all` and `base_r`, with the former printing out all 9 graphs and the latter printing out base R graphics. `lindia` also provides a handy trick that allows user to scale all point sizes and linewidth at once, using the parameter `scale.factor`.
 Followed is an extreme example by setting `scale.factor` to 0.3.

 ``` r
 gg_diagnose(cars_lm_2, theme = theme_bw(), scale.factor = 0.3)